Word list

 RDP

 Don't use as a verb.
 Instead, use connect using RDP.
-Or, if it's clear from context that they're using RDP, then use connect.
+If it's clear from context that they're using RDP, it's OK to use connect.

 re*